 - Find local providers among these common sources:

-- Local LGBTQ Community Centers.
+- Local LGBTQ+ Community Centers.
 Many communities have a local LGBT Center nearby.
 These organizations may have staff who provide trainings to local agencies, or know of the expert trainers in your area.
-For a list of these centers check Center Link – The Community of LGBT Centers at www.lgbtcenters.org.

-- State LGBTQ Organizations – There are often state-wide advocacy organizations for LGBT concerns that may also be able to point you in the direction of local trainers and experts.
+- State LGBTQ+ Organizations – There are often state-wide advocacy organizations for LGBTQ+ concerns that may also be able to point you in the direction of local trainers and experts.

 - Visit Equality Federation to find your state group.

-- Equaldex is another listing of LGBT groups, which may provide training or connect you to an expert in your area.
+- Equaldex is another listing of LGBTQ+ groups, which may provide training or connect you to an expert in your area.

 - Local colleges/universities.